 Finally phrase #5 is an answer to a question: when someone asks a question like “Do you like pizza?” and an English learner might answer “Yes, I like.” – this is not correct, it’s not natural.

-The right way to say it is “Yes, I do” or “No, I don’t.”
+Instead, native English speakers would say “Yes, I do” or “No, I don’t.”

 When someone asks you a yes/no question with do, the short answer always uses do/don’t.